sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ///////////
+date: 12.03.2023

+Today is sunday, but if i want to improve my coding skills i have to code every single day In Sha Allah.
+I fixed add service problem , i dunno why that problem was happened , but i fixed it with not using Dto model, i used simple code and it worked
+As a true programmer, i agree with ths method , if it works don't touch it Service section is done , now i need to make controller section

+///////////

+///////////
 date: 11.03.20023

 Time is 23:46 today i can't code a lot but i changed a lot things in project, like whole structure i can say